-- That the correspondence from the City of Richmond Hill regarding Richmond Hill Resolution - Member Motion submitted by Regional and Local Councillor Perrelli regarding Regional Consolidation of Fire Services be received. - 5.10 Item from draft Accessibility Advisory Committee Meeting Minutes of January 16, 2020
+That the correspondence from the City of Richmond Hill regarding Richmond Hill Resolution - Member Motion submitted by Regional and Local Councillor Perrelli regarding Regional Consolidation of Fire Services be received.

+5.10 Item from draft Accessibility Advisory Committee Meeting Minutes of January 16, 2020
-The Strategic Leadership Team/Operational Leadership Team recommend that the following motion be referred to the Appointment Committee:

-- That the Accessibility Advisory Committee recommend to Council that the Terms of Reference be amended to increase their membership by 2, for a total of 10 members. - 5.11 Audit Committee Meeting Minutes of June 18, 2019 and October 7, 2019 - That the Audit Committee Meeting Minutes of June 18, 2019 and October 7, 2019 be received. - 5.12 Newmarket Economic Development Advisory Committee Meeting Minutes of December 3, 2019 - 1.
-That the Newmarket Economic Development Advisory Committee Meeting Minutes of December 3, 2019 be received. - 5.13 Outstanding Matters List - 1.
-That the Outstanding Matters List be received. - 6.
-Action Items - 7.
-Reports by Regional Representatives
+- 1. That Council refer the following motion to the Appointment Committee: - a.
+That the Accessibility Advisory Committee recommend to Council that the Terms of Reference be amended to increase their membership by 2, for a total of 10 members.

+5.11 Audit Committee Meeting Minutes of June 18, 2019 and October 7, 2019

+1. That the Audit Committee Meeting Minutes of June 18, 2019 and October 7, 2019 be received.

+5.12 Newmarket Economic Development Advisory Committee Meeting Minutes of December 3, 2019

+1. That the Newmarket Economic Development Advisory Committee Meeting Minutes of December 3, 2019 be received.

+5.13 Outstanding Matters List

+1. That the Outstanding Matters List be received.

+6. Action Items